Last Updated: April 1, 2023 | Previous Versions

 “Confidential Information” means all information that is identified as confidential at the time of disclosure by the Disclosing Party or reasonably should be known by the Receiving Party to be confidential or proprietary due to the nature of the information disclosed and the circumstances surrounding the disclosure.
 All Customer Data will be deemed Confidential Information of Customer without any marking or further designation.
 All Snowflake Technology and the terms and conditions of this Agreement will be deemed Confidential Information of Snowflake without any marking or further designation.
 Confidential Information shall not, however, include information that the Receiving Party can demonstrate: (a) was rightfully in its possession or known to it prior to receipt of the Confidential Information; (b) is or has become public knowledge through no fault of the Receiving Party; (c) is rightfully obtained by the Receiving Party from a third party without breach of any confidentiality obligation; or (d) is independently developed by employees of the Receiving Party who had no access to such information.

-“Contractor” means Customer’s independent contractors and consultants.
+“Contractor” means Customer’s and its Affiliates’ independent contractors and consultants.

 “Customer Materials” means any materials provided to Snowflake in connection with Technical Services.

 “Data Protection Claims” means any claims arising from a party’s breach of Section 2.3 (Data Privacy), Section 3 (Security), Section 5 (Confidentiality) and/or the BAA (if any), where such breach results in the unauthorized disclosure of Customer Data, or breach of Section 2.2 (Use Obligations).

 “Deliverables” means the guides, code (including SQL queries) or other deliverables that Snowflake provides to Customer in connection with Technical Services, but excludes any compilers, assemblers, interpreters or similar tools Snowflake may use to develop Deliverables.